American Society of Plastic Surgeons

 • Ear axis: The main line of ear growth.

-• Endocrine system: A group of glands that make hormones which help to control activities in your body such as reproduction, metabolism, growth and development.
+• Endocrine system: A group of glands that make hormones that help to control activities in your body such as reproduction, metabolism, growth and development.
 Testing of your endocrine system may be done to look for signs of diabetes, thyroid disorders, growth hormone deficiency, osteoporosis, hypertension and obesity.

 • Epidermis: The uppermost portion of skin.